chr-fritz/keycloak-kubernetes-authenticator/README.md

 # Keycloak Kubernetes Client Authenticator

+> [!WARNING]
+>
+> As of **November 2025**, this project is **deprecated**.
+> The functionality provided by the keycloak-kubernetes-authenticator is now built into **Keycloak 26.4 and later**
+> through the new feature:
+>
+> > **Federated client authentication (preview)**:
+> > Identity providers are now able to federate client authentication.
+This allows clients to authenticate with SPIFFE
+> > JWT SVIDs, Kubernetes service account tokens, or tokens issued by an OpenID Connect identity provider.
+>
+> See the [Keycloak 26.4 release notes](https://www.keycloak.org/2025/09/keycloak-2640-released) for details.
+>
+> This extension will **remain compatible with Keycloak versions up to 26.3**, but **no further updates or maintenance**
+> will be provided.
+Please migrate to the native Keycloak functionality for future use.

 The Keycloak Kubernetes Client Authenticator is a [keycloak client authenticator](https://www.keycloak.org/docs/24.0.2/server_development/#_client_authentication) which allows to use kubernetes service account token as client assertation as described